Do children with Autism communicate with past lives?

 I say YES!

 Tomorrow marks the 12th anniverary of September 11th.
 On that day I lost my best friend.
-We shared no DNA but he was my brother.
-Tommy and I met in 1989 and were as close as siblings could be until he gave his life to save others on 9/11.
+We shared no DNA but he was like a big brother.
+Tommy and I met in 1989.
+He gave his life to save others on 9/11.
 Six years later I had Molly.
 Two additional years later Mason came along; due date September 11th.
 I come from a family of women.
 The day I heard my due date I knew I was carrying a boy.
 A few weeks later an ultrasound confirmed that indeed my baby had baseballs and a bat.

 About a year ago we tucked Molly in bed for the night and came into our living room to enjoy that sweet time all warrior parents know and look forward to; adult television!
 We heard Molly chatting away.
 I recall saying something about it being time to go to sleep but she continued jabbering.
 A few moments later she called to me.
 I am standing in the doorway when she points to the spot directly beside me and proudly states in a louder voice than normal “there he is Mommy!”
 Here’s the rest of the conversation.